kittymagician/COVID-19-Emergency-Response-Hub/README.md

 Flask, Flask-WTF, flask-sqlalchemy, flask-user, twilio

-web pages call out to a CDN for Bootstrap, Cloudflare CDN for fontawesome icons and Google CDN for font.
+web pages call out to the stackpath CDN for Bootstrap, Cloudflare CDN for fontawesome icons, JQuery and DataTables and Google CDN for font.

 # Installation